Vīts Rimkus: Club career

 In 2010 Rimkus moved to Lithuania, signing a one-year contract with FK Ekranas.
 He became the highest scorer of the team that season with 15 goals in 26 matches respectively, just one goal behind the top scorer of the league Povilas Lukšys.
 After the season Rimkus moved to Cyprus, signing a half-season contract with the Cypriot Fourth Division club Finikas Ayias Marinas Chrysochous.
 In July 2011 he returned to Latvia and signed a contract with the Latvian Higher League newcomers FC Jūrmala.
 Despite joining in mid-season, with ten goals in 18 games he became the team's highest scorer in the league.
-In March 2012 Rimkus was signed by the Latvian Higher League newcomers FK Spartaks Jūrmala, but after just playing one match he was released.
+In March 2012 Rimkus was signed by the Latvian Higher League newcomers Spartaks Jūrmala, but after just playing one match he was released.

 In January 2013 Rimkus joined the Latvian First League club FB Gulbene.
 With 20 goals in 23 matches during the 2013 season Rimkus became his club's second best top scorer.
 Despite Rimkus scoring a goal in the promotion/relegation play-offs, his team lost to FS METTA/Latvijas Universitāte 5–2 on aggregate and failed to secure a place in the Latvian Higher League for the 2014 season.
 Prior to the 2014 Latvian First League season Rimlus moved to AFA Olaine.
 Aged 40, he scored four goals in the first three league appearances for the club, but then left the team turning to playing indoor football.

 Before the start of the 2016 Latvian First League season Rimkus returned to association football at the age of 42, joining Skonto FC.
 Throughout the season Rimkus participated in 19 league matches, scoring 13 goals.